wanderlust1983/courseproject/README.md

 line 10 give column names to the combined data from line 8, the "totaldata". the column names are from the feature.txt;

-line 11 give the column name of activity;
+line 11 give the column name to activity;

 line 12 row combines the subjects of test and train, and the combined file is called "subject";

-line 13 give column name to "subject" file
+line 13 give column name to subject

 STEP 2: